thiagolucio/wallethub-test/README.md

 5) The "id's" made at the local json bank were only used to two decimal places because it is a test you need no more..

-6) The login system created is fake and simple.
+6) The login system created is simple.
 It does not store your login and password.
 If you refresh the page the system will reload on the login screen.
+Just used to show bind content inside app.

+7) I found the size of the slogan exaggerated (image "Do the right thing".
+Especially the height.
+Personally I would create another type of art more productive with respect to layout / design in the privileged area of the browser screen.
+However I kept the originality of the image by be mandatory in the test.